iaincollins/icarus/BUILD.md

 * [Node.js](https://nodejs.org/en/download/)  to build the socket service (ICARUS Service) and React UI
 * [NSIS](https://nsis.sourceforge.io/) to build the Windows installer (can install with `winget install NSIS.NSIS`)

-You may also need the following dependancies, depending on the build steps you wish to run (e.g. if you are building assets):
+You may also need the following dependencies, depending on the build steps you wish to run (e.g. if you are building assets):

 * [Python 3](https://www.python.org/downloads/) for building assets and binaries
 * [Visual Studio](https://visualstudio.microsoft.com/downloads/) or MS Build Tools with "Desktop development with C++" for working with Windows APIs